Trading 212 vs IronFX Comparison

 Which brokers offers more tradeable asset classes, Trading 212 or IronFX?

-Trading 212 offers a more diverse selection of investment options than IronFX allowing you to trade Forex Trading, Trading - Forex or CFDs, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Trading 212 has 1785, compared to 340 from IronFX.
+Trading 212 offers a more diverse selection of investment options than IronFX allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Trading 212 has 1785, compared to 340 from IronFX.

 Can I trade cryptocurrency with Trading 212 or IronFX?